Bend time, stretch it, repeat it—be the time lord.

 The eight modes include classics like tap delay, dotted 8th, tape, and reverse.
-Inertia and Reactor are two totally unique time and pitch bending delay effects which add immediate excitement and creativity, while remaining musical and easy to use.
+Inertia and Reactor are two totally unique time and pitch-bending delay effects that add immediate excitement and creativity while remaining musical and easy to use.
 The Hold effect allows you to hold a drone note or chord while soloing over top, perfect for solo playing or filling out sound in a keyboardless band.

-The FV-1 chip was push to it’s extremes to get both classic practical features, as well as outside the box creative effects.
-The TAP switch allows for TAP Tempo on modes 1-4.
-On Modes 5-8, the TAP switch has different functions, as shown in the chart below.
+The FV-1 chip was pushed to its extremes to get both classic practical features, as well as outside-the-box creative effects.
+The TAP switch allows for TAP Tempo in modes 1-4.
+In Modes 5-8, the TAP switch has different functions, as shown in the chart below.

-On modes 1-2, the CHARACTER knob takes you from warm repeats that sit back in the mix, to crisp pristine replicas of the input only capable with digital delay.
+In modes 1-2, the CHARACTER knob takes you from warm repeats that sit back in the mix, to crisp pristine replicas of the input only capable of digital delay.

 The Reverse mode has up to a 1s of delay time, and it really shines when you're playing lines up with the blinking LED.